All about box turtles

 Lifespan

-If they make it to adulthood, box turtles have an average life expectancy of about fifty years.
-Some have lived to be over a hundred years of age.
+If they survive to adulthood, box turtles have an average life expectancy of about fifty years.
+Some have lived to be over 100 years old.

 Behavior

 Box turtles are diurnal, meaning they’re active in the daytime, although most active at dawn and dusk.
 Their days are spent foraging, eating, and sometimes mating.
 Like all reptiles, they’re ectothermic—they can’t regulate their body temperature, and it’s, therefore, affected by the temperature of their surrounding environment.
 They don’t like to overheat and usually stay in the shade of plants to remain cooler, especially in the hottest part of the day.
-In warmer months, they’re often found near water, probably to stay cooler.
+They’re often found near water to stay cooler.
 Those that live in desert areas burrow underground to keep cool.

 Communication